Second Bachelor's Degree

 - Students applying to the Graduate School to take the undergraduate CDS coursework do not need to take the GRE exam.
 Application to the Graduate School to take the undergraduate coursework may be completed at any point during the year, up to a few weeks prior to beginning courses.
 (Beginning coursework in the fall term is strongly recommended).

 - Students in the second bachelor's program may be eligible for financial aid.
-Students are advised to contact the Office of Financial Aid for information.
+Students are advised to contact the Office of Financial Aid and Scholarships for information.

 - Students with nondegree-seeking status are not typically eligible for financial aid

 - Students must have a 3.0 GPA to be admitted to the Graduate School.
 Minimum GPA requirements apply to take 3000 and 4000 level CDS courses.

 - Acceptance into the master’s program following completion of undergraduate coursework is NOT guaranteed.
 Admission to the master's degree program for Speech-Language Pathology in Communication Disorders & Sciences is highly competitive and based on a number of factors including (but not limitted to) GPA, GRE, letters of recommendation, clinical aptitude, extracurricular experiences.

 - Tables are available showing average GPA and GRE scores of admitted students in recent years by clicking here.